 The songs after the third year are not listed on this page; please click the link above to see them.

 There are all skill levels of songs represented on this very long (and growing!) page, and most of the pieces have multiple versions.
 Also, check on the Black Keys Songs page and the Note Naming Worksheet page for additional, very easy versions of some of these popular songs.
 Not listed here - please click on the Christmas Music link.

 From brand-new Middle C note readers to kids who've been playing for years, there is something on this page for every student!
 Some classical music, lots of new music.
-Please click on the link above to see!
+Please click on the Halloween music link to be taken there!

 All of these songs have lyrics & the chord symbols over the staffs - very handy for groups!
 Not listed here; please click on the link above to go there.